 We hold the Kao Vendor Summit, which important suppliers are invited to attend, where we give presentations on our ESG-related initiatives, including decarbonization, and request suppliers' collaboration.
-In 2021, the Kao Vendor Summit was held remotely.
-The event featured presentations on the activities being implemented by Kao together with suppliers, and invitations to collaborate, with the aim of strengthening ESG-driven procurement (including joining Sedex, participation in the CDP supply chain initiative, etc.) and stable procurement (traceability of raw materials, responding to BCP requirements, etc.)
+The event featured presentations on the activities being implemented by Kao together with suppliers, and invitations to collaborate, with the aim of strengthening ESG-driven procurement (including joining Sedex, participation in the CDP supply chain initiative, etc.) and stable procurement (traceability of raw materials, responding to BCP requirements, etc.).